WillBlackney/Multithreading-In-Unity--Bachelor-Thesis-Project/README.md

 As part of the requirements of my bachelor degree in computer science, i created this project as a means of understanding how to develop multi-threaded applications within the Unity Engine.
 During the project, i investigated and experimented with a variety of different approaches to creating multi-threaded solutions, with the two key approaches being:

-1.'C# Job System' approach that takes advantage of Unity's new 'Data Oriented Technology Stack' (DOTS), and
+1. C# Job System approach that takes advantage of Unity's new 'Data Oriented Technology Stack' (DOTS), and

 2. an 'Old School' approach which uses the tools from the .Net Framework, and System.Threading namespace.

 ### Project Scope